 I’m so glad I decided to plant the sunflower seeds the same day as the tomato plants, because for days and days nothing happened.
 We opened the growing thingy each day to find nothing, except one random weed that popped it’s head out.
 I was beginning to think the Heinz Grow Your Own tomato plants were a fail.
-I did find another bag of seeds though, so thought I’d try again.
+I did find another bag of seeds though, so thought I’d try again and this time I learned more about weed control, things like erosion repair and everything else that plants need to grow as healthy as possible.

 It’s been a bit of a rubbish week, weather wise, so I haven’t really been out in the garden much, and left my ‘failed’ tomatoes where they were, and I’m glad I did.
 When I got back to them, there were four little plants smiling up at me.
 I’m not sure if Ameli was more excited, or me!